 This will be a best endeavors approach to creating Threat Messages.
 Some judgement of the PTWC duty staff will be applied to limit or extend the region around the volcano designated to have a threat and to raise or lower forecast amplitudes based upon the evolving observations as the tsunami propagates across the Pacific.

 Activity Alert.
 Should there be future activity at HTHH resulting in another tsunami, PTWC will probably not become aware until the waves reach either the closest coastal sea level gauge at Nuku`alofa (nkfa), the closest deep-ocean gauge (DART 01003 - dnzg) or some other nearby sea level gauge.
 These signals will cause PTWC alarms to sound and PTWC Duty Scientists to respond.
+Other early alerts, such as a report of the observation of an ash cloud in Tonga, from satellite observations by Volcanic Ash Advisory Centers, or from detection of an atmospheric pressure wave may be possible.

 Product Types and Frequency.
 Based on the amplitude of the tsunami waves at the closest stations, PTWC will issue either: 1) a Tsunami Information Statement reporting the activity but indicating there is no tsunami threat, or 2) a Tsunami Threat Message indicating that there is a tsunami threat.
 A Tsunami Information Statement will typically be the only message unless a supplement is issued later to report observations.
 A Tsunami Threat Message will be followed by additional Threat Messages at least once an hour until the threat has passed and a Final Threat Message is issued.